neumino/neumino.github.io/movies.md

-### Hustlers
+### Tall Girl
-*Released on 2019-09-13, vote average 7.9*
+*Released on 2019-09-13, vote average 10*

-Inspired by Jessica Pressler&#39;s &#34;The Hustlers at Scores,&#34; which details a crew of savvy former strip club employees who band together to turn the tables on their Wall Street clients.
+Jodi, the tallest girl in her high school, has always felt uncomfortable in her own skin.
+But after years of slouching, being made fun of, and avoiding attention at all costs, Jodi finally decides to find the confidence to stand tall.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/P_dfc0iqmig?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/NfpXeLVzJIw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>